 There are at least 5 weird eye problems that can occur with the use of the Fluoroquinolones.

 Retinal detachment occurs almost 5 times as often in those taking Ciprofloxacin, one of the most commonly prescribed antibiotics.
 Retinal detachment is a condition where the retina pulls away from the layer of blood vessels that provides it with oxygen and nourishment leaving the retinal without oxygen.
 It’s an emergency that will almost always require surgery and in which many experience some degree of permanent vision loss .

 Uveitis is a condition where the middle part of the eye, known as the uvea, becomes reddened and inflamed.
 This can occur due to infection, drugs, injury, and other causes.
 Moxifloxacin and Ciprofloxacin appeared to have the greatest risk of this eye problem that can lead to vision loss if left untreated .
-Interestingly, while corneal deposits only occurred when using Fluoroquinolone eye drops, uveitis occurred even when pills were taken by mouth for a problem unrelated to the eyes.
-Again, this is probably due to the detructive effects of these drugs on collagen structures in the eye, leading to irritation and inflammation.
+Interestingly, while corneal deposits only occurred when using Fluoroquinolone eye drops, uveitis occurred even when pills were taken by moe uth for a problem unrelated to the eyes.
+Again, this is probably due to the destructive effects of these drugs.

 Retinal Damage from Sunlight

 The Fluoroquinolones, as a class, have been known to have toxic effects on the body after sunlight exposure.
 In fact, at least one of the Fluoroquinolones have been removed from the market because of toxic skin reactions upon exposure to sunlight.
 The retina of the eye is no different, and in human cell cultures, Sparfloxin, one of the Fluoroquinolone antibiotics, caused damage to retina cell DNA upon exposure to sunlight .